verge-io/docs/docs/product-guide/vm-recipes.md

 * Install Cloud-init and associated scripts within the VM template.

 **To use an Online OS Image:**
-VergeOS recipes also allow for taking advantage of the many pre-installed, cloud-init OS images available for download by most Linux and FreeBSD operating systems.
-To utilize a downloaded image, you can create a recipe question configured with the following:
+VergeOS recipes allow for taking advantage of the many pre-installed, cloud-init OS images available for download by most Linux and FreeBSD operating systems.
+To utilize a specific downloaded image, you can create a recipe question configured as follows:

 * **Name=*"OS_DL_URL"***
 * **Type=*Hidden***
-* **Default Value**: the download URL (e.g. `https://cloud-images.ubuntu.com/releases/jammy/release/ubuntu-22.04-server-cloudimg-amd64-disk-kvm.img`, `http://download.rockylinux.org/pub/rocky/8/images/x86_64/Rocky-8-GenericCloud.latest.x86_64.qcow2`)
+* **Default Value**: the download URL (e.g. `https://cloud-images.example.com/releases/jammy/release/ubuntu-22.04-server-cloudimg-amd64-disk-kvm.img`, `http://download.rockylinux.org/pub/rocky/8/images/x86_64/Rocky-8-GenericCloud.latest.x86_64.qcow2`)

-To stream a cloud image for use over the web, create a recipe question configured with the following:
+To stream a cloud image over the web, you could create a recipe question configured as follows:

 * **Name=*"OS_URL"***
 * **Type=*Hidden***
-* **Default Value**: the image URL (e.g. `https://cloud-images.ubuntu.com/releases/jammy/release/ubuntu-22.04-server-cloudimg-amd64-disk-kvm.img`, `http://download.rockylinux.org/pub/rocky/8/images/x86_64/Rocky-8-GenericCloud.latest.x86_64.qcow2`)
+* **Default Value**: the image URL (e.g. `https://cloud/debian.org/images/cloud/bullseye/latest/debian-11-generic-amd64.qcow2`)

 <!--more info to be added here about the drive automatically created, standard files created to support cloud-init integration; troubleshooting informaiton, best practices, etc. >
 <!-- also need to cover the "NoCloud" option on VMs -->